CSESoc-CompClub/2025-Winter-Handbook/src/1_day_1_javascript/1_2_2_variables.md

 > unchanging = 5 // will throw an error
 >
 > // Mutable (changeable) variables
+> // The name of the variable here is planet, and the value is "earth".
 > let planet = "earth"
 > planet = "jupiter"
 > ```